SDytewski/customtheme/README.md

 **Example 11**

 I had problems with WooCommerce not showing customer information for shipping and billing.
 I resolved this by figuring out it was if I was logged in - then the information would show up.
-Notice the second picture demonstrates the information properly demonstrating for a customers billing and shipping information.
+Notice the second picture demonstrates the information properly for a customer's billing and shipping information.